 It is a common misconception that a psychological assessment and endocrinologist assessment are mandatory, but this is false.
 Some GPs will choose to require an endocrinologist assessment, and some GPs or endocrinologists will choose to require a psychological assessment, but these are not required by a regulatory body or by law.

 Under the Health and Disability Commissioner Regulations (1996), Right 7., you have the “Right to make an informed choice and give informed consent”.

 If you are asked to undertake a psychological readiness assessment, this should never be a “mental health screening”, nor a test of your gender, nor ask you invasive questions relating to partners or sexual activity.
-It should be a simple assessment of your readiness for hormone treatment through an informed consent process.
+It should be a simple assessment of your ability to give informed consent.
 It should aim to determine:

 1. If you have mental capacity to make your own healthcare decisions, and